nashville-software-school/foundations-course/documentation/docker-compose-draft.md

 ### Scenario 1: Making a Code Change

-Let's say you've just implemented a new feature to allow users to favorite other people's rocks.
+You've just implemented a new feature to allow users to favorite other people's rocks.
 Here's what you need to do to see your changes:

 **For the API change:**
 1. Stop the running API container: `docker stop api-container`